Token Replacement in ASP.NET Core Web API

-In this article, I will discuss Token Replacement in ASP.NET Core Web API Routing with Examples.
-Please read our previous article, which discusses How to Set Up Multiple URLs for a Single Resource in the ASP.NET Core Web API Application.
-We will also work with the same application we created in our Routing in ASP.NET Core Web API article.
+In this article, I will discuss Token Replacement in ASP.NET Core Web API with Examples.
+Please read our previous article, which discusses how to Set Up Multiple URLs for a Single Resource in the ASP.NET Core Web API Application.

 Example Without Using Token Replacement in ASP.NET Core Web API

-Before understanding the need and use of token replacement, let us first understand an example without using token replacement.
-Suppose we have two resources in our Employee Controller and want to access them using the controller/action name.
+Before understanding the need and use of token replacement, let us first consider an example without it.
+Suppose we have two resources in our Employee Controller, and we want to access them using the controller/action method name.
 Then, we can do the same without token replacement, as shown in the code below.

 using Microsoft.AspNetCore.Mvc;